ahmed1293/countdown/README.md

 2. For each combination of operators, find all permutations of those operators with the numbers.
 There should now be 56 lists of permutations, each with a length of 39916800.
 An example permutation is:
 `(1, '+', 2, 3, '*', 4, 5, 6, '+', '+', '-')`
-3. Loop through each all 56 lists, concurrently, and compute each value.
+3. Loop through all 56 lists, concurrently, and compute each value.
 4. Once a solution is found, add it to a common set of solutions.
 5. Stop when the number of solutions is equal to the required value.